Milos Greece might be the paradise on earth. And we can prove it!

 The capital of the island, Plaka, has also a lot to offer to visitors.

-Take a walk along its whitewashed stone houses with the neat, flowery courtyards and enjoy amazing views of the Gulf of Milos Greece and a glorious sunset from Plaka’s highest point, the Medieval Kastro.
+Take a walk along with its whitewashed stone houses with the neat, flowery courtyards and enjoy amazing views of the Gulf of Milos Greece and a glorious sunset from Plaka’s highest point, the Medieval Kastro.

 Trivia: Plaka was built in 1800 and developed highly after the destruction of the old town of Kastro.